iandall/nvidia-unbound/README.md

 performs this function on Fedora.
 Other systems may vary.

 ### Kernel module loading ###
-Loading the correct kernel module is achieved by `nv-loadmod`.
-The `nvidia-modules.conf` drop-in file ensures that the correct kernel module is loaded.
+Loading the correct kernel modules are achieved by `nv-loadmod`.
+The `nvidia-modules.conf` drop-in file ensures that `modprobe` loads the correct kernel module.
 It may be necessary to blacklist nouveau by putting `modprobe.blacklist=nouveau` on the kernel command line.

 ### Xserver ###
 The Xserver (`X` or `Xorg`) needs to be started with the